 UT Southwestern offers interpreters for a number of foreign languages, should a patient require them.
 Medical interpreters are available for patients seven days a week, 24/7, free of charge.

 To ensure that an interpreter is available for an outpatient visit, please notify the clinical practice when making the appointment that the patient will need an interpreter.

 Services are also available to assist visually and hearing-impaired patients and guests.
 Patients who are deaf or hearing impaired can receive assistance from the UTSW Language Services department.

 For more information, visit the Language Services Department website.

-UT Southwestern is pleased to offer notary services for patients and their families.
+UT Southwestern is pleased to offer notary services for patients and their families pertaining to their medical care.
 For more information, contact us at the numbers below.

 Notaries are available at UT Southwestern William P. Clements Jr. University Hospital Monday – Friday, 7 a.m. to 4 p.m.
 Please call 214-633-4700 for assistance.